armno/react-native-101/readme.md

 - As far as I understand, `render()` method is called whenver component's `state` is changed.
 - So once the component is initialized (in this tutorial), `render()` → `fetchData()` → fetchData got back response data and trigger `state` changes → `render()` is called again.

 - I'm still not sure if I like putting all styles in `StyleSheet.create` object or not.
-- Also the fact that I have to explicitly put inline `style` attribute to almost every UI elements is quite different that what we normally do with CSS.
+Syntax in the object is OK but the fact that I have to explicitly put inline `style` attribute to almost every UI elements is quite different that what we normally do with CSS.
 Maybe it's just old habit dies hard ಠ_ಠ.